hlcas/CRISPR-detector/README.md

 --assembly: assembly version, hg19,hg38 ... [optional]
 --db: ANNOVAR database path [optional]
 --ClinVar: only organism homo sapiens experiment type sequencing data support variant annotations from ClinVar [default:0]
---cleavage_offset: Center of quantification window to use within respect to the 3-end of the provided sgRNA sequence [default:-3]
+--cleavage_offset: center of quantification window to use within respect to the 3-end of the provided sgRNA sequence [default:-3]
 --window_size: defines the size (in bp) of the quantification window extending from the position specified by the cleavage_offset parameter in relation to the provided guide RNA sequence, 0 means whole amplicon analysis [default:0]
 --ignore_substitutions: enable substitutions evaluation [default:0]
 --min_num_of_reads: the minimum number of reads (per locus site) to evaluate [default:500]